lila-smith/snake-game-reinforcement-learning/docs/index.md

 So how does the snake store its history of rewards to learn from them?

 Let's review: the snake chooses to take action *a* while in state *s*.
 After the action is taken, the snake is given reward *R*.
-We will use a CSV to store data about rewards: each state will be given a row and within it, the total number of rewards we have gotten will
+We will use a CSV to store data about rewards: each state will be given a row and within it, there will be a two columns for each action (2 columns for each action left, straight, and right).
+One of these columns will store the number of times the action *a* has been tried in this state; we will call this number *k(a)*.
+There will also be the total number of rewards ever given for this action *a* up to the *k*th time; we will call this *Q_k(a)*.

+When the snake is evaluating the optimal action, it will look to its current state's row.
+Then, it will see which of the three actions has resulted in the highest average reward (*Q_k(a) / k(a)*) and select this action.

+After the snake has chosen an action *a*, the reward will be added to *Q_a(a)*, and *k(a)* will increase by one.
+Over time, this will result in the snake choosing the best action for the state *s*.

 ---
 ### Exploration and Exploitation